nzkj/dotfiles/README.md

 ### fzf

 Fzf is a command line fuzzy finder.
-In particular, I find the `Ctrl-r` keybind especially useful, but it is also used with Zoxide's interactive selection.
+In particular, I like it for the revere command search (using `Ctrl-r`) and checking out git branches (see `gbc` in `.bashrc`).
 Read more [here](https://github.com/junegunn/fzf).

 ## Neovim

 My text-editor/IDE of choice is [Neovim](https://neovim.io/).
-Neovim, unlike any other editor, allows me to reach the coveted "flow state" in developing; paired with TMUX, it reduces the mental overhead of actioning my thoughts.
+Neovim, unlike any other editor, allows me to achieve the "flow state"; paired with TMUX, it reduces the mental overhead of actioning my thoughts.
 I have highlighted some specific plugins that have made a world of difference.

 #### Telescope

-I use Telescope extensively; it is the single most important plugin in my Neovim configuration (other than the LSP).
-Telescope allows me to fuzzy find over files, folders, open buffers (removing the need for showing file tabs), occurrences of text via grep, symbols and so much more.
+I use Telescope extensively; it is the one of most important plugins in my Neovim configuration.
+Telescope allows me to fuzzy find over files, folders, open buffers/files, text via grep, symbols and so much more.

 Learn more at [Telescope](https://github.com/nvim-telescope/telescope.nvim).